 David Keary (Executive Director)

 Nashville, TN native and graduate of Glencliff High School, Keary has gone on to become a graduate of Tennessee Tech University and successful entrepreneur.
 David has a Bachelor’s of Science Degree in Professional Studies and a Master’s Degree in Strategic Leadership.
 Keary was the founder and CEO of Urban Living Magazine, a nationally distributed publication from 2003-2007.
-He is currently the CEO of Precision Media Group a worldwide film production company that produces films for various companies around the country.
+He was also the CEO of Precision Media Group a worldwide film production company that produced films for various companies around the country.
 Keary also played for Glencliff High School and was named to the All-District and 3rd team All-State Teams in 1999.

 He completed his Senior Season finishing #2 in Total Rebounds in the Entire State of TN playing at the AAA level.
 He remains a resident of Nashville, TN and continues to make an impact in the community.

 Keshia Tucker- Program Coordinator/ Business Manager

 Tracy Bell- Asst.
 Program Director (Basketball Operations)

 Nashville, TN native and graduate of Whites Creek High School, Allen played for the University of Tennessee from 1991-1993 under Coach Wade Houston.
 In 1993 Allen was named 2nd team All-SEC and helped lead UT to a historic victory that year over powerhouse Kentucky Wildcats with a game winning shot and combined 51 points with fellow UT teammate Allen Houston.
 Corey Allen then went on to play professionally in Argentina, Italy, and Greece.
 He has since established himself as a pillar in the Nashville community and uses his influence to help others.